Floe-Project/Floe/docs/src/develop/develop-libraries.md

 - The format should be extensible - allowing us to innovate in the field of sampling.
 - The solution should easily integrate into Floe's codebase.

+## Simple configuration
+This format is designed for configuring audio files into playable instruments.
+It does not add any programming logic or custom GUIs.
+Floe has a ready-to-use GUI and lots of audio parameters.

 ## The structure

 Let's look at the structure of a Floe sample library: